National security: Environmental

-Ecological security, also known as environmental security, refers to the integrity of ecosystems and the biosphere, particularly in relation to their capacity to sustain a diversity of life-forms (including human life).
+Environmental security, also known as ecological security, refers to the integrity of ecosystems and the biosphere, particularly in relation to their capacity to sustain a diversity of life-forms (including human life).
 The security of ecosystems has attracted greater attention as the impact of ecological damage by humans has grown.
 The degradation of ecosystems, including topsoil erosion, deforestation, biodiversity loss, and climate change, affect economic security and can precipitate mass migration, leading to increased pressure on resources elsewhere.
 Ecological security is also important since most of the countries in the world are developing and dependent on agriculture and agriculture gets affected largely due to climate change.
 This effect affects the economy of the nation, which in turn affects national security.

 The scope and nature of environmental threats to national security and strategies to engage them are a subject of debate.
 Romm (1993) classifies the major impacts of ecological changes on national security as: